 Along with the Willamette River, Marion County has many streams and rivers that are subject to flooding.
 Under certain conditions, such as the storm events that occurred from Dec.
 1996 through Feb.
-1997, rain and melting snow cause these streams and rivers to overflow their banks.
+1997, rain and melting snow caused these streams and rivers to overflow their banks.
 As you can see from these pictures, homes and property suffered significant damage:

 Willamette River overflowing, south of Salem

 City of Keizer area that flooded

-The purpose of the Marion County's Floodplain Program is to promote public health, safety and general welfare and to minimize public and private losses due to flood conditions.
+The purpose of Marion County's Floodplain Program is to promote public health, safety and general welfare and to minimize public and private losses due to flood conditions.
 To benefit our citizens, the County participates in the National Flood Insurance Program (NFIP) which makes federally-backed flood insurance available for eligible buildings, whether they are in the floodplain or not.
 Generally speaking, a floodplain is level land that may be submerged by floodwaters or a plain built up by stream deposits.

 The County's participation in the

-Community Rating System of the NFIP bring many benefits to County residents, including a savings of up to 20% on flood insurance premiums.
+Community Rating System of the NFIP bring many benefits to County residents, including a savings on flood insurance premiums.
 Flood insurance covers direct losses caused by surface flooding, including a river or lake flowing over its banks and local drainage problems.
 See below for more information.

 The Marion County Planning Division provides information on a variety of flood-related issues.
 Staff can tell you if a property is in a flood hazard area, regulations for development and flood insurance data.
 We can also provide copies of elevation certificates (if applicable).